raspberrypilearning/explore-a-3d-world/en/step_3.md

 --- task ---

-Click on your character in the Hierarchy and then change its Transform settings so the Position is (0, 0, 0) - the centre of the world.
+Select your character (in the Hierarchy or Scene view) and then change its Transform settings so the Position is (0, 0, 0) - the centre of the world.

 ![Transform for character with position set to 0, 0, 0](images/transform-centre.png)